Culture shock: Honeymoon

 During this period, the differences between the old and new culture are seen in a romantic light.
 For example, in moving to a new country, an individual might love the new food, the pace of life, and the locals' habits.
 During the first few weeks, most people are fascinated by the new culture.
 They associate with nationals who speak their language, and who are polite to the foreigners.
-Like most honeymoon periods, this stage eventually ends.
+As with most honeymoon periods, this stage eventually ends.

 Negotiation

 After some time (usually around three months, depending on the individual), differences between the old and new culture become apparent and may create anxiety.
 Excitement may eventually give way to unpleasant feelings of frustration and anger as one continues to experience unfavorable events that may be perceived as strange and offensive to one's cultural attitude.
 Language barriers, stark differences in public hygiene, traffic safety, food accessibility and quality may heighten the sense of disconnection from the surroundings.

-While being transferred into a different environment puts special pressure on communication skills, there are practical difficulties to overcome, such as circadian rhythm disruption that often leads to insomnia and daylight drowsiness; adaptation of gut flora to different bacteria levels and concentrations in food and water; difficulty in seeking treatment for illness, as medicines may have different names from the native country's and the same active ingredients might be hard to recognize.
+While being transferred into a different environment puts special pressure on communication skills, there are practical difficulties to overcome, such as circadian rhythm disruption that often leads to insomnia and daylight drowsiness; adaptation of gut flora to different bacteria levels and concentrations in food and water; and difficulty in accessing medical treatment.
+(The local medicines themselves may have different brand names from one's native country, and even the same active ingredients might have different nomenclature.)

 Still, the most important change in the period is communication: People adjusting to a new culture often feel lonely and homesick because they are not yet used to the new environment and meet people with whom they are not familiar every day.
 The language barrier may become a major obstacle in creating new relationships: special attention must be paid to one's and others' culture-specific body language signs, linguistic faux pas, conversation tone, linguistic nuances and customs, and false friends.
 Such cultural adjustments may also cause a sense of identity confusion as individuals try to balance their original cultural identity with the pressures of assimilating into a new one.
 Having to preserve one's identity while adhering to new standards may be psychologically taxing, which can result in emotional tiredness or even despair.

 In the case of students studying abroad, some develop additional symptoms of loneliness that ultimately affect their lifestyles as a whole.
 Due to the strain of living in a different country without parental support, international students often feel anxious and feel more pressure while adjusting to new cultures—even more so when the cultural distances are wide, as patterns of logic and speech are different and a special emphasis is put on rhetoric.